Small Nuclear Power Reactors

 Gen4 (Hyperion) Power Module

-The Gen4 Module is a 70 MWt/25 MWe lead-bismuth cooled reactor concept using 20% enriched uranium nitride fuel.
+The Gen4 Module is a 70 MWt/25 MWe lead-bismuth cooled reactor concept using 19.75% enriched uranium nitride fuel, from Gen4 Energy.
 The reactor was originally conceived as a potassium-cooled self-regulating 'nuclear battery' fuelled by uranium hydridem.
 However, in 2009, Hyperion Power changed the design to uranium nitride fuel and lead-bismuth cooling to expedite design certification12.
 This now classes it as a fast neutron reactor, without moderation.
 The company claims that the ceramic nitride fuel has superior thermal and neutronic properties compared with uranium oxide.
-It would be installed below ground level.
+Enrichment is 19.75% and operating temperature about 500°C. The unit would be installed below ground level.

 The reactor vessel housing the core and primary heat transfer circuit is about 1.5 metres wide and 2.5 metres high.
 It is easily portable, sealed and has no moving parts.
 A secondary cooling circuit transfers heat to an external steam generator.
 The reactor module is designed to operate for electricity or process heat (or cogeneration) continuously for up to 10 years without refuelling.
 Another reactor module could then take its place in the overall plant.
 The old module, with fuel burned down to about 15% enrichment, would be put in dry storage at site to cool for up to two years before being returned to the factory.

 In March 2010, Hyperion (as the company then was) notified the US Nuclear Regulatory Commission that it planned to submit a design certification application in 2012.
-The company says it has many expressions of interest for ordering units.
+The company said then that it has many expressions of interest for ordering units.
 In September 2010, the company signed an agreement with Savannah River Nuclear Solutions to possibly build a demonstration unit at the Department of Energy site there.
-Hyperion has said it plans to build a prototype by 2015, possibly with uranium oxide fuel if the nitride is not then available.
+Hyperion planned to build a prototype by 2015, possibly with uranium oxide fuel if the nitride were not then available.
 In March 2012 the US DOE signed an agreement with Hyperion regarding constructing a demonstration unit at its Savannah River site in South Carolina.

 The China Experimental Fast Reactor of 65 MWt is basically that, rather than a power reactor, though it can incidentally generate 20 MWe.
 It is an important part of China’s reactor development, and details are in the R&D section of the China Fuel Cycle paper.
 It is sodium-cooled at 530°C and has been operating since 2010.